 Definition and Purpose

-Personalized learning refers to using study materials tailored specifically for you and your specific learning style.
-Everyone approaches education differently; some prefer quick pace while others require longer.
-Traditional lectures follow a set rhythm which may leave some students behind or bored.
+Personalized learning refers to using study materials tailored to your learning style.
+Everyone approaches education differently; some prefer a quick pace, while others require a longer one.
+Traditional lectures follow a set rhythm, which may leave some students behind or bored.
 Personalized tools fix that.
 For example, if someone struggles with electronics, the system might offer slower lessons or more practice.

 Flexible and Inclusive Learning

 On the flip side, students who master a topic quickly don’t have to wait.
 They move ahead.
 This flexibility makes learning fairer and motivating.
 Schools using this method often see better performance, because confidence grows when students learn their own way.
-Plus, it works online—learners can log in any time, take mini-lessons that match their level, and use smart tracking tools that help teachers offer better support.
+Plus, it works online, learners can log in anytime, take mini-lessons that match their level, and use smart tracking tools to help teachers offer better support.

 How Adaptive Learning Software Works